matteo14c/HaploCoV/docs/source/subsetting.rst

  perl subset.pl --infile HaploCoV_formattedMetadata --lineage B.1.1.7 --outfile B117data

-Please notice that only a single lineage can be specified selected.
+Please notice that only a single lineage can be specified.

 Time constrained analyses:
 ===========================

 If you want to analyse only genomes/isolates collected between any interval of time, you can subset an HaploCoV formatted file accordingly.
 Suppose for example that we want to analyse only sequences collected between 2021-12-24 and 2022-02-24, you will need to extract a "slice"  of the file containing data collected within the dates of interest.
-Since HaploCoV formatted files are sorted by collection date, in descending order,all we need to do is to find the first line corresponding with the start date, and the last line corresponding with the end date.
+Since HaploCoV formatted files are sorted by collection date, in descending order, all we need to do is to find the first line corresponding with the start date, and the last line corresponding with the end date.
 Subsetting can then be performed with the `head` and `tail` utilities.
 Collection dates in HaploCoV formatted  metadata files are reported in the second column.
-We can find the first occurence of any date of interest by applying grep to that column.
+We can find the first occurrence of any date of interest by applying grep to that column.
 For example like this:

 ::